sourcegraph/learn/posts/learning-react-concepts-with-sourcegraph.md

 There are many ways to learn React, including via the [official Learn React docs](https://beta.reactjs.org/learn).
 In this tutorial, we will support you in beginning to learn this library through using [Sourcegraph](https://sourcegraph.com) to delve into foundational concepts that are crucial to being able to implement React effectively.

 We’ll be using [Sourcegraph Cloud](https://sourcegraph.com) throughout this tutorial, which you don’t need an account to use.
-If you would like to [create an account](https://learn.sourcegraph.com/how-to-create-a-sourcegraph-cloud-account) to save your search history or learn more about the tool, feel free to review our [Sourcegraph Cloud tutorials and videos](https://learn.sourcegraph.com/tags/sourcegraph-learn).
+If you would like to [create an account](https://learn.sourcegraph.com/how-to-create-a-sourcegraph-cloud-account) to save your search history or learn more about the tool, feel free to review our [Sourcegraph Cloud tutorials and videos](https://learn.sourcegraph.com/tags/sourcegraph-cloud).

 ## Forms

-Many frontend developers will need to build forms.
+Many front-end developers will need to build web forms to intake information from users.
 React provides a built-in way to work with [forms using controlled components](https://reactjs.org/docs/forms.html), but there are a number of React form libraries that can provide you with more features.

-With Sourcegraph, you can ramp up your knowledge with using React form libraries through searching across code that implement these libraries.
+With Sourcegraph, you can ramp up your knowledge of React form libraries through searching across code that implement these libraries.
 You can also use Sourcegraph to review library documentation.

 [Formik](https://formik.org/) is the most popular open source library for building forms with React and React Native, with over 28,000 stars on its [GitHub repository](https://github.com/formium/formik).
-Use Sourcegraph to search across code that makes use of Formik.
+Let's use Sourcegraph to search across code that makes use of Formik so we can understand how develoeprs are using this library.

 <SourcegraphSearch query="Formik lang:JavaScript" patternType="literal"/>

-[KendoReact Form](https://www.telerik.com/kendo-react-ui/components/form/) is a small package that helps you manage forms and has no dependencies.
+Another library you may consider is [KendoReact Form](https://www.telerik.com/kendo-react-ui/components/form/), which helps you manage forms while also being a small package with no dependencies.
 Search across repositories that are making use of this package using Sourcegraph.

 <SourcegraphSearch query="kendo-react-form lang:JavaScript" patternType="literal"/>